SUSE/doc-modular/templates/README.md

 # Using these templates

-1. Decide which information unit you want to create (task, concept, or reference).
+1. Decide which information unit you want to create (assembly and task, concept, reference or glue).
 1. Copy the respective template (see below) to the `xml` directory.
 1. Rename the filename to the corresponding naming convention (see below).
 1. Integrate the new filename in your assembly file.
 1. Write the new content and adapt the IDs.
+1. Copy the `DC-article` file to the `xml` directory and rename it according to the corresponding naming conventions (see below)
+1. Add suitable meta data information to your assembly file.
+Stick to the conventions outlined below.

 # Templates for Doc Evolution